rowanmanning/rowanmanning.com/README.md

 Rowan's Website
 ===============

-This is the source code for [rowanmanning.com][site].
+[rowanmanning.com][site]

 Licence
 -------

-Site content is Copyright Rowan Manning.
-You may not use any of the page content or posts without my permission.
-Site content encompasses (but is not limited to) blog posts and images.
+Site content is Copyrighted to Rowan Manning.
+You may not use any of the page content, posts, or images without permission.

 The site design, CSS and markup (excluding actual content) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License][cc-by-nc-sa].
 It would still be polite not to completely rip off my site – if you're going to use the design, make enough changes to differentiate from mine.